 The question was regarding the use of Canon lenses, using the Metabones Speedbooster, on the Panasonic GH5.

-If I had the choice...and I do, I would get both…so I did!
+If I had the choice...and I do, I would get both.
+So I did!

-If I were an amateur photographer/video enthusiast…I would more than likely opt for the GH5 and spend the remaining moolah (money) on a lens/audio interface/speedlight etc.
+If I were an amateur photographer/video enthusiast, I would more than likely opt for the GH5.
+I would then spend the remaining money on a lens/audio interface/speedlight etc.

-As a professional, and hoping that Canon rumours are correct and they vastly improve the video features of the 5D Mark IV with a firmware update, I would opt for the 5D…especially for stills photography.
+As a professional, and hoping that Canon rumours are correct and they vastly improve the video features of the 5D Mark IV with a firmware update, I would opt for the 5D.
+Especially for stills photography.